 After getting the cake mix and filling prepared it’s time to fill those cute cupcake liners.
 If you choose not to use liners then I recommend spraying the cupcake pan with cooking spray.

-If you have read my post about Baking Essentials then you know I like to use an ice cream scoop for making cookies, muffins, and also cupcakes.
 I find a 1-inch ice cream scoop fills up the liners perfectly.
 However, for this recipe, I decided to use a tablespoon to measure out the batters.

 After I had the cupcake liners in my muffin pan I began to fill them starting with the cake batter.
 Using the tablespoon spoon from my measuring spoons I filled each of the cupcake liners with 1 tablespoon each of the cake batter.